 Often, we have a propensity to treat assumptions or persistent myths as facts.
 A good example of this is Maslow’s Hierarchy of Needs, there is little empirical evidence to support it yet it’s repeatedly regurgitated as the basis for certain design decisions.

 The solution to this is adopting an iterative methodology such as Lean UX.
-Lean User Experience recognises that product development is based on assumptions.
-By documenting hypothesis around these assumptions and then meticulously testing them (starting with the riskiest), we can ultimately create better products.
+Lean user experience recognises that product development is based on assumptions.
+By documenting hypothesis around these assumptions and testing them (starting with the riskiest), we can create better products.

 Ultimately this empowers clients, product owners and their stakeholders to make decisions based on evidence rather than conjecture.
 Working in this way is addictive!
 Rather than wasting time on features which there is no market for, your team will end up laser-focused on things which matter to your users and achieve better commercial outcomes.

 During digital projects, you will always be limited by budget and time.
 Do not worry about pixel perfection for launch, There are many artificial limitations imposed on what you design based on assumptions about what users will or won’t accept.
 By moving to an evidence-based approach and acknowledging those assumptions, you can try bolder ideas, limited only by creativity and available technology.